집합론

 Definition 7 A reflexive and transitive relation \(R\) is called a preorder relation.

-If \(R\) is a preorder relation we sometimes write it as \(\preceq_{\tiny R}\), but in many cases preorders share properties similar to order relations, so the same symbol \(\leq_{\tiny R}\) as for order relations is also used.
+If \(R\) is a preorder relation we sometimes write it as \(\preceq_{\tiny R}\), but since preorders share many properties with order relations, the same symbol \(\leq_{\tiny R}\) is also commonly used.
 We too shall use \(\leq_{\tiny R}\) unless there is a special reason not to.

-To understand the properties of preorder relations, we need to examine antisymmetry more closely: it is a property of order relations but not of preorders.
-If the relation \(R\) were an order relation, antisymmetry would mean \((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\implies x=y\).
-We have seen that this does not hold for preorders, but in this case a generalized equality, that is, an equivalence relation, provides the same property by the following proposition.
+To understand the properties of preorder relations, we must examine more closely the property of antisymmetry: it holds for order relations but fails for preorders.
+If a relation \(R\) were an order relation, antisymmetry would mean \((x\leq_{\tiny R}y)\wedge(y\leq_{\tiny R}x)\implies x=y\).
+We have seen that this fails for preorders, but the following proposition shows that a generalized equality—namely, an equivalence relation—plays the same role instead.

 Proposition 8 Let \(R\) be a preorder relation.
 Then the relation